Who and what we'll fund

 - adapt the way you use a place or space to meet return to play guidance, e.g. by creating a one-way circulation system, improving ventilation, or access arrangements

 - convert an existing space to help meet social distancing requirements, such as additional changing accommodation, showers etc.

 - make improvements to a building or open space to enable activity to take place as a temporary arrangement, such as a vacant warehouse, shop or community centre

 - cover an outdoor area or install temporary floodlights to enable activity to take place.

 Your project must be for fixed permanent, or semi-permanent, capital works and applications for non-coronavirus related works will not be accepted during this time.

 Unfortunately, we can't fund everything, and this fund won't cover:Read more

-- projects not clearly related to coronavirus challenges
+- projects not clearly related to coronavirus challenges and returning to play

 - revenue-only projects (for example, additional facility hire, volunteer training, cleaning, signage/floor marking etc.) - please see our Return to Play: Small Grants fund